 Mr. Joe Semple, Principal

-This year’s I.M. staff members, Kait and Madison, enjoyed interviewing our new principal Mr. Semple.
-Even though he lives across the river in West Virginia, he’s calling MCHS his new home-away-from-home.
+This year’s I.M. staff members, Kait and Madison, enjoyed interviewing our principal Mr. Semple.
+Even though he lives across the river in West Virginia, he’s calling MCHS his home-away-from-home.
 Here is a sample of what they discussed.

 Q: What made you decide to be a principal?

 After teaching for 28 years, I was ready for a new challenge.
 This will be my first year as principal.
 I am excited to take on this challenge!

 Q: Why did you choose to become a principal at MCHS?